pillailab/MSI2/README.md

 # MSI2
-Datasets from analysis of iCLIP for MSI2
+This repository contains datasets from Karmakar et. al from iCLIP analysis.